shivani-varsha/Basic_webdesign-1/README.md

 # Basic_webdesign-1
-Basic web-design or frontend using html and css
+Basic web-design or frontend using html and css.
 It is my first html and css contribution in github.
 It has basic features like:
     * header and appropriate footer.